UTSA Honors College

 Jay'Len Boone: Citymester

 Named a Gates Millennium Scholar in High School, Houston resident Jay'Len Boone found his home in San Antonio at UTSA, where he participated in the Citymester program, which included an internship placement at Geekdom.
 Jay'Len founded his own organization, Sustainable Youth in Action, which equips students to puruse environmental advocacy, awareness, and activism.
 As a senior at UTSA, he was named United Nations Association - USA Youth Observer.
-Jay'Len is currently at the University of Pennsylvania pursuing a Master's of Science in International Education Development.
+After graduating from the University of Pennsylvania with a Master's of Science in International Education Development, Jay'Len founded Black Joy Ave, a social impact streetwear brand.

 Caille Paulsen: National Parks program